 - Dragonfly™ Elite 2P: While not in production yet, this updated Dragonfly™ was the perfect tent for this trip.
 Light enough to carry solo, with plenty of room for gear storage during the rainy evenings.

 - Tensor™ Insulated Regular: This pad is so lightweight and comfortable, and the new Vortex™ pump sack made inflation a breeze!

-- Disco™ 15° Regular: Our classic spoon-shaped bag kept me plenty warm in the Arctic for the whole trip.
+- Kayu™ 15° Regular:: Our new, athletic mummy bag kept me plenty warm in the Arctic for the whole trip.

 The NEMO GO FAR (Get Outside For Adventure & Research) Program gears employees up and sends them out to spend time in interesting places in NEMO gear.
 We believe great design starts with real adventures, and are committed to making sure all NEMO employees get to experience it.
 Travis Gagliano handles warranties and repairs at NEMO and loves to hike and explore new landscapes.